-The answer to “what’s 4K and 8K” is very simple
+The answer to “what’s 4K and 8K” is straightforward

 both of them are resolutions that provide outstanding picture quality.

-This is the result of high resolution delivered by a television set where resolution equals the total number of pixels per square inch (PPI) in a picture.
+These are the result of high resolution delivered by a tv where resolution equals the total number of pixels per square inch (PPI) in a picture.

-Therefore, a greater amount of pixels provides a much better picture quality compared to one that contains a lower amount of pixels.
+Therefore, a more significant amount of pixels provides a much better picture quality compared to one that contains a lower amount of pixels.

 Whether it is a television, a tablet, or a smartphone, more pixels mean a more detailed picture.

-The main concept is a screen where the pixel is invisible to the naked eye.
+The central concept is a screen where the pixel is invisible to the naked eye.

-the best way to experience 4K is to stand right in front of a 4K HDTV to look for any pixels at all.
+The best way to experience 4K is to stand in front of a 4K HDTV and look for any pixels.

 Because the picture is so sharp and clear, you can have a seat closer to a 4K HDTV to add even more of an immersive effect.